-Computing products, research, interfaces, tools, environments, and programming languages, that work more naturally, and comfortably -- applying as sensitive a consideration of human thought, life, and feeling, as we can -- making use of surprising principles that are found both in nature and in good human work, which help people to build coherent complexity and robust systems, and which are reminiscent of biological morphogenesis -- hence "blooming logic".
+Computing products, research, interfaces, tools, experiences, environments, and programming languages, that work more naturally, and comfortably -- applying as sensitive a consideration of human thought, life, and feeling, as we can -- making use of surprising principles that are found both in nature and in good human work, which help people to build coherent complexity and robust systems, and which are reminiscent of biological morphogenesis -- hence "blooming logic".

 We all know that humans have many natural tendencies, within ourselves, which are often in conflict with one another.